Information about Pantoprazole

 Expert advice for Pantoprazole

-- Pantoprazole should be taken one hour before the meal, preferably in the morning.
+- Pantoprazole should be taken 1 hour before a meal, preferably in the morning.

 - It is a well-tolerated medicine and provides relief for a long time.